grails/grails-functional-tests-v2/README.md

 Where "RunApp" above is the test name.

+By default the test suite tries to look for GRAILS_HOME in the directories ../grails-core or ../grails-master.
+If you prefer to tell the suite where Grails is you can do:

+	./gradlew -Dgrails.home=/path/to/grails test

 Tests can also be run from the IDE.
 Just generate Eclipse or Intellij project files:

 	./gradlew eclipse